 It’s perhaps no surprise that there is a long list of hugely successful entrepreneurs who didn’t go to university: Richard Branson, Alan Sugar, Peter Jones, to name just a few.

 For these people, the value of workplace experience is likely to far outweigh the value of handing in a mid-term paper on aggregate demand.
-In fact, Peter Jones has been quite vocal on the topic for many years now and has been known to advise prospective entrepreneurs that university is ‘a waste of time’.
+Peter Jones has been quite vocal on the topic for many years now and has been known to advise prospective entrepreneurs that university is ‘a waste of time.’

 But if it wasn’t a university-level education, how did people like Branson, Sugar, and Jones start off their remarkable journey to becoming some of the richest business magnates in the UK?

-There are a number of key traits that these people share, but none more so than a willingness to learn on the job and the ability to act on valuable opportunities as soon as they arise.
-In fact, Branson originally named his first business – a mail-order record service – Virgin purely because he had no prior experience with business.
+There are several key traits that these people share, but none more so than a willingness to learn on the job and the ability to act on valuable opportunities as soon as they arise.
+Branson originally named his first business – a mail-order record service – Virgin purely because he had no prior experience with business.

 They are also prepared to rely on their best judgment to takes risks and dive into the unknown.
 Taking risks in business is one thing, but consistently taking the right rights is the thing that leads to long-term success.